Government response to Coronavirus

 The Government is providing a range of measures to address the global health crisis related to Coronavirus also known as COVID-19.

-The COVID-19 supplement commenced on 27 April 2020 to recipients of eligible income support payments, including JSP.
-Anyone who receives any amount of an eligible income support payment receives the full amount of the coronavirus supplement.
+The Coronavirus Supplement commenced on 27 April 2020 for recipients of eligible income support payments, including JSP.
+Anyone who receives any amount of an eligible income support payment receives the full amount of the Coronavirus Supplement.

 - JSP (formerly NSA)